antzGames/OpenVAT-for-Godot/README.md

 ### `OpenVATMultiMeshInstance3D` Update Functions

-If you want to change the track for a specific instance, use:
+If you want to change the animation track for a specific instance, use:

 `update_instance_track(instance_id: int, track_number: int)`